Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 ## Reducers

-Reducers make changes to state.
+Reducers make changes to State.
 A reducer is a function that takes in state and an action as parameters and returns **new state**.
 State is never modified!
-Instead, **when state changes new state is created**.
+Instead, **when State changes new state is created**.

 ![image-6.png](images/image-6.png)

 The store holds your application state.
-The only way to change state is to send actions to the dispatcher.
+The only way to change State is to send actions to the dispatcher.

 Unlike MVC Redux uses a unidirectional data flow.
 A View may generate actions it will **never interact with a data store directly**.

-Instead, actions flow into the dispatch and are passed on to reducers which make the appropriate changes to state.
+Instead, actions flow into the dispatch and are passed on to reducers which make the appropriate changes to State.
 Updated state flows into components via props.

 ## Store